ligato/docs/docs/plugins/vpp-plugins.md

 }
 ```

-Use `etcdctl` to put compacted key-value entry:
+Use this `etcdctl` command to put the key-value entry:
 ```bash
 etcdctl put /vnf-agent/vpp1/config/vpp/l2/v2/xconnect/if1 '{"receive_interface":"if1","transmit_interface":"if2"}'
 ```
-**2. Using REST:**
+**REST**

-Currently REST only supports the retrieval of the existing configuration.
-The following command can be used to read all cross-connects via cURL:
+REST only supports the retrieval of the existing configuration.
+Use this cURL command to read all L2 FIBs:

 ```bash
 curl -X GET http://localhost:9191/dump/vpp/v2/xc
 ```

-**3. Using GRPC:**
+**gRPC**

 Prepare the cross-connect data:
 ```go